UMM-CSci-3601-S22/iteration-3-acerinox/README.md

 ### Issues
 - Products and Pantry are being categorized client side, slowing site down - change to a database query
-- Dates are being stored as strings - convert to storing as date objects
+- Dates are being stored as strings (on server) - convert to storing as date objects

 ### Roadmap
 - Add way to change individual item count in the shopping list